 - Verbal Ability & Reading Comprehension (VARC)

-Verbal Ability & Reading Comprehension contains topics such as Critical Reasoning, Vocabulary, Reading Comprehension, Grammer Correction, etc. It forms a major part of the CAT exam with 34 questions out of the total 100.
+Verbal Ability & Reading Comprehension contains topics such as Critical Reasoning, Vocabulary, Reading Comprehension, Grammar Correction, etc. It forms a major part of the CAT exam with 34 questions out of the total 100.
 Also, developing good verbal and reading skills is critical not just for acing the CAT exam but also while doing your MBA.

 - Data Interpretation & Logical Reasoning (DILR)

-Data Interpretation & Logical Reasoning contains questions relating to Tables, Graphical Representations, Charts, etc. Many problems of DILR require a lot of calculations as they deal with data, diagrams, puzzles, etc. Also, 32 questions out of a total of 100 are asked from this section so it is important to practice this throughly.
+Data Interpretation & Logical Reasoning contains questions relating to Tables, Graphical Representations, Charts, etc. Many problems of DILR require a lot of calculations as they deal with data, diagrams, puzzles, etc. Also, 32 questions out of a total of 100 are asked from this section so it is important to practice this thoroughly.

 It is the first and essential thing to know about the pattern of the exam you are going to appear for.

 The exam takes place in two different sessions, forenoon and afternoon.
-As you know there are three sections in CAT, so let’s see the number of questions, maximum marks and time that is given for each section for CAT 2019.
+As you know there are three sections in CAT, so let’s see the number of questions, maximum marks, and time that is given for each section for CAT 2019.